Get free quote in-app

 See what you could save on auto insurance

-The average cost of full coverage auto insurance in the United States is $129 per month (with liability coverage limits of 50/100/50), the same as the national average.
+The average cost of full-coverage auto insurance in the US is $129 per month (with liability coverage limits of 50/100/50), which is the same as the national average.

 However, switching from a liability-only policy to a full coverage policy with a $500 collision and comprehensive deductibles will raise the average driver's monthly auto insurance rate by around $69.

-Car insurance company Annual full coverage auto insurance
+Car insurance company Average full coverage auto insurance

 Allstate $171